mui/material-ui/docs/src/pages/guides/composition/composition.md

 that component has this static property set.

 If you encounter this issue, you need to use the same tag for your wrapping component that is used with the wrapped component.
-In addition, you should forward the properties, as the parent component may need to control the wrapped components props.
+In addition, you should forward the props, as the parent component may need to control the wrapped components props.

 Let's see an example: